Ontario’s Trusted Lawyers for Fatal Bicycle Accident Cases – Serving Families Since 2003. No Fees Unless We Win.

 References and Past Success:

 After meeting with potential lawyers, reflect on their responses, their demeanor, and your overall comfort level with them.
-It’s essential to choose someone who not only has the expertise and experience but also shows empathy and understanding towards your situation.
-Trust your instincts and choose the bicycle accident lawyer who you believe will represent your best interests and navigate you through this extremely difficult time with professionalism and compassion.
+It’s essential to choose someone who has the expertise and experience and shows empathy and understanding towards your situation.
+Trust your instincts and choose the bicycle accident lawyer who you believe will represent your best interests and navigate you through this tough time with professionalism and compassion.

 What am I Entitled to in a Wrongful Death Lawsuit?

 Non-Economic Damages: When a family member dies as a result of someone’s negligence, the most devastating loss for their survivors is not always financial.
-Because economic damages are tangible and easily understandable, it is all too easy for wrongful death lawyers to focus on them – but – sometimes what really matters is the actual loss of the family member.
-In Ontario, surviving family members cannot sue for the death or the manner of death, but rather with “non-economic” damages – losses are formulated and defined as the loss of “care, guidance and companionship” pursuant to Ontario’s Family Law Act.
+Because economic damages are tangible and easily understandable, it is all too easy for wrongful death lawyers to focus on them – but – sometimes what matters is the actual loss of the family member.
+In Ontario, surviving family members cannot sue for the death or the manner of death.
+Still, rather than “non-economic” damages – losses are formulated and defined as the loss of “care, guidance and companionship” under Ontario’s Family Law Act.

-Family members who are considered dependents under section 61(1) of the Family Law Act are eligible to recover damages for the loss of guidance, care and companionship that they would have received from the deceased had the accident not occurred.
+Family members considered dependents under section 61(1) of the Family Law Act are eligible to recover damages for the loss of guidance, care, and companionship they would have received from the deceased had the accident not occurred.
 In assessing compensation for the loss of care, guidance and companionship in Ontario, we are party guided by the factors set out in a case called Newman Estate v.
-Swales, which in summary as follows:
+Swales, which in summary, as follows:

 (i) The age and mental and physical condition of the claimant;